-2. Simmer milky tea with a pinch of turmeric and a little honey
+Simmer milky tea with a pinch of turmeric and a little honey

 Unlike a regular latte, you don’t need any coffee to create this natural energy booster.
 Gently warm a cup of almond or coconut milk in a pan.

 Whisk into scrambled eggs or tofu

-Stir the powder into scrambled eggs or tofu, dust over the top of poached eggs, or add to omelettes.
-The mild earthy taste is an ideal partner.
+Stir some turmeric powder into scrambled eggs or tofu, dust it over the top of poached eggs, or add it to omelettes.

 A golden coating for veggies